zhao1157/Gawk/README.md

 ***

 ## ========== 2.Extract_Scores/extract_data.sh ==========
-This script is to extract the students' scores of an exam and store them into a file for gnuplot later.
+This script is to extract the students' scores of an exam and store the scores with the associated number of students who get the same score for gnuplot later.

 ***